 Months of entry

-You can then choose 2 option modules from a wide variety of topics including international security, American foreign policy, globalisation, political theory and sociology, nationalism and religion, and war and conflict.
-You will also learn research methods that will enable you to specialise and undertake the researching and writing of a dissertation on the subject that interests you most.
+You can then choose two option modules from a wide variety of topics including international security, American foreign policy, British politics, globalisation, political theory and sociology, nationalism and religion, and war and conflict.
+You will also take options on research methods that will enable you to specialise and undertake the researching and writing of the (required) dissertation on the subject that interests you most, under the supervision of an academic expert.

 Information for international students